onekey-sec/unblob/docs/development.md

 Learn from us so you can avoid them in the future 🙂

 - Use `seek` rather than `read` whenever possible, it's [faster](https://github.com/onekey-sec/unblob/pulls?q=is%3Apr+is%3Aclose+%22seek+rather+%22).
-- You should always keep in mind to `seek` to the position the header starts or make sure you are at the correct offset at all times.
+- You should always keep in mind to `seek` to the position the header starts or make sure you are always at the correct offset at all times.
 For example we made the mistake multiple times that read 4 bytes for file magic and didn't seek back.
 - Watch out for [negative seeking](https://github.com/onekey-sec/unblob/pull/280)
 - Make sure you get your types right! signedness can [get in the way](https://github.com/onekey-sec/unblob/pull/130).